Skip to main content

 7. The University will neither permit nor condone unlawful action.
 Civil disobedience as a means to produce change is always a matter of individual conscience and consequence.
 Please see the SUNY Rules for the Maintenance of Public Order for guidance.

-8. These Events may be ticketed events and priority for these tickets will go to SUNY Oswego students, followed by SUNY Oswego faculty and staff.
+8. These events may be ticketed events and priority for these tickets will go to SUNY Oswego students, followed by SUNY Oswego faculty and staff.

 1. The University may be used for free speech purposes by External Users pursuant to the delegation of authority by the SUNY Board of Trustees (SUNY Policy #5603 - Use of Facilities by Non-Commercial Organizations).
 The University reserves the right to determine the time, place, and manner of assembly or presentation in order to protect against probable disruption to the continuity and quality of the educational process both in and out of class.
 The University also reserves the right to protect the community when there is a reasonable and articulable risk to the safety of individuals and property.